Click here for current news

 No. We accept manuscripts from unagented as well as agented authors.
 There is not much an agent can do for most new authors other than try to locate a publisher.
 If you have already signed up with an agent, tell them to contact us with your work and we will study their proposal.
 However, agented works do not get special treatment; to us there is no difference than when you contact us yourself.

-Our book contracts are pretty uniform.
-We rarely ever negotiate the royalty percentages and/or advances that we offer, and if we do so, then only with previously published writers.
+Our book contracts are standard.
+We rarely negotiate the royalty percentages and/or advances that we offer, and if we do so, then only with previously published writers.
 However, if you are already committed to an agent, you must honor that commitment.

 Do I need to hire a publicist?